More than 150 vehicles dispose of 47 tons of residential waste at free SFL drop-off event. LEARN MORE

 Does the landfill attract birds?

-Landfills generally attract seagulls, but with Sunny Farms’ waste material being primarily construction and demolition, the attraction for birds is minimized.
+Landfills generally attract seagulls, but with our waste material being primarily construction and demolition, the attraction for birds is minimized.

 What is being done to minimize potential odors?

 The landfill applies soil cover daily over the working face and checks for odors several times each day.
 The facility’s gas collection piping system is expanded at least annually to collect and destroy the landfill gases that could cause odor.
-Sunny Farms also is installing a new treatment system to eliminate hydrogen sulfide gas, which can cause odors.
+Also, the new gas treatment system eliminates hydrogen sulfide gas, which can cause odors.

-How is Sunny Farms contributing to the Fostoria community?
+How is WIN Waste Innovations contributing to the Fostoria community?

 Does the landfill pose any risks to the environment?

-As describe earlier, Sunny Farms applies best landfill management practices to avoid environmental impacts.
+No. WIN Waste Innovations applies the best landfill management practices to avoid environmental impacts.
 First, a bottom liner, which consists of thick compacted clay and a dense plastic layer, prevents contaminants from entering the ground or water below the landfill.
 A leachate collection system, consisting of pipes and pumps, collects all water that comes in contact with waste so that it can be safely transported off-site for treatment.
-Sunny Farms applies soil cover daily to keep the waste in place and to reduce potential for odors.
+WIN Waste Innovations applies soil cover daily to keep the waste in place and to reduce potential for odors.
 Methane and other gases are collected by the facility’s gas collection system and burned off by flares.
 When the landfill closes at the end of its life, a final cap will be added over the waste to prevent rainwater infiltration and contain landfill gases.
 Groundwater around the landfill is regularly monitored, and regular surface scans are performed to detect landfill gases.
 These safeguards greatly minimize any risks to the environment.

 What impact does the landfill have on public health?